Skip to main content

 Research Concentration Areas

-• Materials and processes to enhance treatment by reducing the volume and impact of Navy-generated byproducts, including the development of novel catalysts, sorbents, and membranes.
+• Materials and processes to enhance treatment by reducing the volume and impact of Navy-generated byproducts, including the development of novel catalysts, sorbents and membranes

 Research Challenges and Opportunities